 If you want to preserve the appearance and beauty of your front porch rockers, you should be prepared to take good care of them.
 Softwood and hardwood rockers need regular varnishing.
 Cedar and teak need extensive annual maintenance to avoid losing their rich color profiles.
 You may want to purchase easy-care patio rockers made with HDPE lumber, resin, or molded plastic.
 You can simply clean them with soap and water.
 Buy as well, furniture covers for extra protection.

-What Accessories Should You Add to Your Rockers?
+What Accessories Should You Add to Your Outdoor Rocking Chair?

-To make your already comfortable chairs, you buy outdoor rocking chair cushions, pillows, and paddings.
+You should buy outdoor rocking chair cushions, pillows, and padding to make your already comfortable chairs.
 It should made with a fabric that will really make the chair look great.
 Choose fabrics that are good for outdoor use.
 They should resist mildew and repel UV damage.
 Many rockers will require custom cushions in order to get a good fit.
 You can also add a side table and an all-weather rug to create a complete set of beautiful outdoor furniture.

 What Are Some Potential Downside?